arkovia/acts/taxation-act.md

 #### Segment 12: Corporations with Shareholder's Equity Under or Above $1,000,000,000
 If a corporation has a shareholder's equity of under $1,000,000, but above $500,000,000, there shall be a 0.75% taxation on the profits of the corporation.

-### Section 4: Exceptions
+### Section 5: Exceptions
 #### Segment 1: Disabled
 All disabled persons will be exempt of paying Section 4 through 8 and will instead a Section 3 if they qualify for Section 4 through 8.

 #### Segment 2: Parental
-All parents will be given a deduction of 1% for all qualifying sections except for Segments 11 through 13.
+All parents will be given a deduction of 1% for all qualifying sections except for Segments 11 through 13 of Section 2.